fervo/FervoDeferredEventBundle/README.md

 I wrote [a blog entry](http://joiedetech.se/2013-11-25-improving-symfony-workers) with the reasoning behind this bundle, which you may want to read.

+## Caveat
+*This project is no longer actively developed by Fervo.
+We're still willing to merge PRs, but we're moving away from this internally.
+If you have a vested interest in this project and want to adopt it, contact us at magnus@fervo.se.*

 ## Usage

 You can defer events in two ways.
 You can decide when you dispatch an event that it should be deferred or you could let